-5.2.1.
+7.2.1.
 Ecosystems

 The first model that represents a significant influence for digital products and services and can be regarded as a distinctive factor in digital entrepreneurship are ecosystems.
 The main argument behind the importance of ecosystems is that innovation - which is crucial for a companies' survival - cannot be attributed a company single processes, but rather to complex processes involving cooperative networks or business alliance: the ecosystem (Moore, 1993).
-Although only a few authors have linked ecosystems directly to disruption (Ansari et al., 2016; Klenner et al., 2013; Ozalp et al., 2018; Snihur et al., 2018), ecosystems have become an increasingly popular topic among academics to examine business model innovation and digital technologies (e.g. Adner, 2017; Autio et al., 2018; Autio and Thomas, 2014; Gawer and Cusumano, 2014; Stank et al., 2019).
-The original concept of ecosystems can be attributed to Moore (1993) - who used it as an analogy to biological ecosystems - with the aim to extend the interdependencies of relevant institutional and organizational actors (Phillips and Ritala, 2019).
+Although only a few authors have linked ecosystems directly to disruption (Ansari et al., 2016; Klenner et al., 2013; Ozalp et al., 2018; Snihur et al., 2018), ecosystems have become an increasingly popular topic among academics to examine business model innovation and digital technologies (e.g. Adner, 2017; Autio et al., 2018; Autio & Thomas, 2014; Annabelle Gawer & Cusumano, 2014; Stank et al., 2019).
+The original concept of ecosystems can be attributed to Moore (1993) - who used it as an analogy to biological ecosystems - with the aim to extend the concept of the value chain (Porter, 1985) by interacting the co-evolution and the interdependencies of relevant institutional and organizational actors (Phillips & Ritala, 2019).